La Crescenta-Montrose, California: In popular culture

 In the spring of 2012, a black bear wandered regularly from the Angeles National Forest into the La Crescenta-Montrose-Glendale residential area, rummaging through trash cans and showing a preference for Costco meatballs and tuna.
 The bear was subdued in La Crescenta and returned to the forest.
 A Twitter account from an individual posting as "GlenBearian" appeared with updates from the bear's perspective.

 The historic 1946 La Crescenta Motel, formerly known as the May Lane Motel, with its classic postwar L-shaped layout on Foothill Boulevard, has been used as a location for numerous feature films and television shows, such as Glee, Criminal Minds, Mad Men and True Blood.

 Rockhaven Sanitarium on Honolulu Avenue, built entirely of rock, opened in 1923.
 It became known as the "Screen Actors' Sanitarium," housing such patients as Billie Burke and Gladys Baker, mother of Marilyn Monroe.
 Closed in 2006, the property was purchased by the City of Glendale in 2008.
 As of early 2016, the site is being considered for "adaptive reuse."

 Another, more notorious sanitarium existed in La Crescenta from the 1920s to the early 1960s.
 A few yards west of the La Crescenta Motel, on the corner of Foothill Boulevard and Rosemont Avenue, is the site of the Kimball Sanitarium, which was housed in a large, foreboding, converted Victorian mansion built in the 1880s.
 Bela Lugosi attempted to overcome his morphine addiction at the Kimball, represented in the Tim Burton film Ed Wood.
 Actress Frances Farmer, misdiagnosed as a "paranoid schizophrenic," received insulin shock therapy at Kimball.
 Plans to expand the sanitarium were rejected by local residents in the early 1960s, and the sanitarium was torn down.
 Construction workers readying the building for demolition found padded cells with straitjackets and manacles attached to the walls.
 The site became a shopping plaza in 1989, and a Ralphs supermarket occupies the spot where the disreputable sanitarium once stood.

 During a bipolar episode in 1996, actress Margot Kidder attempted to walk 12 mi from downtown Los Angeles to the La Crescenta home of a friend, writer Rosie Shuster.
 Kidder was discovered in Glendale and hospitalized.

 Government and infrastructure

+In the state legislature, La Crescenta-Montrose is situated in the 25th senate district, represented by Senator Anthony Portantino, and the 44th assembly district, represented by Assemblywoman Laura Friedman.
+The area is in California's 28th congressional district, represented by Congresswoman Judy Chu.